TaniDiament/SearchableDocumentStore/README.md

 ## What is it?

-Searchable Document store is a system to store and querey documents.
+Searchable Document store is a system to store and query documents.

 ## Features